1 PIS group

 2.2 Special chars

 In the middle of the window there is the list for special chars.
 You edit this list like you did with the stop list.
-Each special char consists of a number and sa string, which describes the processing of the line number.
+Each special char consists of a number (between 1 and 65535) and sa string, which describes the processing of the line number.
 The pattern for this string looks like the following:

 - Chars and symbols are shown normally